jurf/jurf.github.io/_posts/2022-03-29-budget-ergonomics-mice.md

 I tried several times to use it as a supplement for a mouse.
 My experience is mixed.

 Using the pen is relatively slow, especially while typing, and can be inaccurate.
 The driver support on Linux is fine, but not much more.
 There is no scrolling support, and I did not have time to try to file a bug report for it.
-I have mainly used this option during transition phases.
+I have mainly used this option during transitional phases.

 Another big disadvantage is that a pen tablet is not very portable, so I usually only use it at my desk.